next-exp/sw-docs/docs/source/satkill_explanation.rst

     labels, _ = ndi.label(im_mask, footprint)

-Which uses the footprint and the above mask to label the different 'deposits' as shown below
+Which uses the footprint and the above mask to label the different 'deposits' as shown below:

 >>> print(labels)